helm/charts/incubator/jenkins-operator/README.md

 ## Introduction

-The jenkins operator manages JenkinsCI instances deployed to [Kubernetes](https://k8s.io) and automates tasks related to operating a JenkinsCI server
+The jenkins operator manages Jenkins instances deployed to [Kubernetes](https://k8s.io) and automates tasks related to operating a Jenkins server

 - Create and Destroy instances
 - Create and Destroy Jobs and Credentials